Update on the earthquakes in the Marche

 As you may have read, a series of severe earthquakes hit central

-The tremors were felt across a large part of Italy and significant damage has been caused in many towns and villages in the southern Marche - particularly in the area of the
+Italy last autumn.
+The tremors were felt across a large part of Italy, and serious damage was caused in a number of towns and villages in the southern Marche and in neighbouring Umbria and Lazio.

 While many homes were damaged in the area of the Sibillini national park many towns are getting back on their feet.
 In Sarnano, for example, many of the restaurants, bars and other

 tourist facilities are now open, as is much of the old centro storico.